 Even though we complain of a lack of sun in Ireland, solar energy can be derived from both direct and indirect sunlight, so even on a cloudy day, radiation can still be converted to useful heat using a solar water heater system.

-Solar water heaters heat a reserve of water, which can then be used in radiators, taps and showers.
+Solar water heaters heat a reserve of water, which can then be used in taps and showers for the home.
 A solar water system is much cheaper than using gas or electricity to heat your water and eco-friendlier.

 A system will require a dual coil cylinder (or similar) for efficient storage of collected heated water.
 The roof aspect and potential occupancy will determine the size and viability of a system for your home and the type of system recommended.